Azure integration

 In the Azure WAF widget, click Configure, and in the Add New Azure Integration window, complete the following steps:

-1. Specify the Integration Name for your integration, for example, Azure_WAF.
+1. Integration Name — A unique name for your integration, for example, Azure_WAF.

-2. (Optional) Specify a Description for your integration, for example, Traceable_integration.
+2. (Optional) Description — A summary for your integration, for example, Traceable_integration.

-3. Select the Environments from the drop-down list.
-These environments could be, for example, production, sandbox, QA, and so on.
+3. Environments — The environment for which you wish to integrate Azure from the drop-down list.
+These environments could be, for example, production or QA.
 You can choose one or more environments, or all of them.

-4. Specify the Azure Tenant ID.
-For more information, see Before your begin.
+4. Azure Tenant ID — The unique identifier associated with your Azure Active Directory tenant.
+For more information, see Before you begin.

-5. Specify the Azure Subscription ID.
-For more information, see Before your begin.
+5. Azure Subscription ID — The unique identifier associated with your Azure subscription.
+For more information, see Before you begin.

-6. Choose from one of the three Azure environment — Azure, China, or the US government.
+6. Azure environment — The Azure cloud environment used for the integration, such as Azure, China, or the US government.

-7. Specify the Client ID.
-For more information, see Before your begin.
+7. Client ID — The unique identifier associated with the registered Azure application.
+For more information, see Before you begin.

 Azure Policy Details

 Provide the following policy details for Azure.
 When you provide the policy name, make sure that you already have a corresponding policy in Azure with the same name.
-Traceable uses this policy and adds custom rules to it.
+Traceable uses this policy and adds custom rules.

-1. Select the Azure WAF Policy Type from one of the WAF options — Global WAF (Front Door) or Regional WAF (Application Gateway).
+1. Azure WAF Policy Type — The type of Azure WAF policy used for the integration from one of the WAF options — Global WAF (Front Door) or Regional WAF (Application Gateway).
 Choose the policy based on the type of policy you have chosen in Azure.

-2. Specify the Policy Name of the existing policies associated with the respective Global WAF or Regional WAF.
+2. Policy Name — The name of the existing Azure WAF policy associated with the selected Global WAF or Regional WAF configuration of the existing policies associated with the respective Global WAF or Regional WAF.

 Note